 The Department of Communications and the Arts, the Australian Communications and Media Authority, and Screen Australia are undertaking a joint review of the support measures in place for producing and delivering Australian and children’s screen content, to determine if these remain fit for purpose in the new multi-platform environment that has emerged since these measures were established.
 A key objective of the review is to ensure that Australia’s screen industry is positioned to continue to provide quality Australian and children’s content across the range of platforms and services now enjoyed by domestic audiences.

 Australia’s anti-siphoning scheme has also been amended to remove outdated and redundant provisions and streamline the anti-siphoning list.
 These changes will enable the scheme to operate more effectively in a digital media environment while ensuring that events of national and cultural significance continue to be available on free-to-air television.

 The changes include removing the rule that prevents free-to-air broadcasters from televising events on their digital multichannels only.
 This rule was put in place prior to the widespread adoption of digital TV, when digital multichannels were not widely available to the community.

 The funding will enable the development of new relationships between sporting bodies and an established sports broadcaster, increasing the exposure of these sports to Australian audiences.
-This initiative will build on and harness subscription television’s strengths in sports broadcasting through its linear and on-demand subscription television services.
+This will build on and harness subscription television’s strengths in sports broadcasting through its linear and on-demand subscription television services.

-Overall, the package will strengthen Australian broadcasters, enabling them to invest in their businesses and better compete with online content providers.
-The underlying objective of this integrated package is the need to ensure ongoing investment in, and access to, high quality Australian content and the support of Australia’s broadcasting sector that delivers it.
+Overall, the reforms will strengthen Australian broadcasters, enabling them to invest in their businesses and better compete with online content providers.
+The underlying objective is to ensure ongoing investment in, and access to, high quality Australian content and the support of Australia’s broadcasting sector that delivers it.
 The Government thanks the broadcasting sectors for its constructive cooperation and assistance during the development of these reforms.